ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO: add button voice and said in tunisian (search for routes from two when example) etc etc with meta osmmultilingue and it will do search by itself
 TODO:forget password 404 not found
 TODO: booking could pass twice for the same booking, correct that:done
-TODO: add paiment by apple pay and cards etc
+TODO: add paiment by apple pay

 TODO:add dishes and add them to invoice:done TODO:generate invoices:done
 TODO:add room choices, suite, etc single bed etc:done